Program Overview

 To qualify for the BHS-MIS degree (leadership concentration) and future training, the candidate must demonstrate competency in ten requisites areas: communication; analytical skills/critical thinking; hearing; vision; smell; motor; behavioral; environmental tolerance; professional attitudes and interpersonal skills; and technological.
 Students are required to demonstrate said competencies to provide safe and effective leadership in a wide variety of clinical environments.

 Students who accept an offer of admission from Baptist Health Sciences University will be required to sign an affirmation regarding compliance with the technical standards.
-Should a student’s ability to meet the technical standards change at any point in the academic program, it is their responsibility to report to the Program Chair and Office of Disability Services.
+Should a student’s ability to meet the technical standards change at any point in the academic program, it is their responsibility to report to the Program Chair and Access Services.

 BHS Medical Imaging Sciences, with a concentration in Imaging Sciences, Technical Standards